 We recommend you check with your bank to find out if there are ATM machines available in your destination that will accept your card and where exactly the machines are located.
-Also, ask your bank if your PIN can be used internationally and learn your PIN in numbers rather than letters, since most keyboards overseas do not include alphabetical letters.
+Important: Be sure to tell your debit card and credit card banks your travel dates and countries that you intend to travel to so that they don't block your cards due to fraud prevention.
+Also, ask your bank if your PIN can be used internationally and learn your PIN in numbers rather than letters since most keyboards overseas do not include alphabetical letters.
 Keep in mind that ATM machines abroad may also charge finance charges.
 We do not recommend relying solely on cash machines for your funds as some students have reported difficulty in using their ATM cards abroad despite assurances from U.S. banks that there will not be a problem.

 Sending and Receiving Money